Back to species list

 Conservation

-Rated as Least Concern by the International Union for Conservation of Nature.
-Total population size is unknown and the species is not known to be numerous anywhere, but the population appears to be stable.
-Generation length is estimated at 3.6 years.
+Rated as Least Concern by the IUCN.
+The total population size is unknown and the species is not known to be numerous anywhere, but the population appears to be stable.

 Source: Wikipedia · CC BY-SA 3.0